Wellness Spotlight

 570-662-4436

 ❤ If you are in mental crisis or in urgent need of help: Call 844-707-3224 for immediate crisis support or text 988, which is the Lifeline anywhere in the U.S. for mental health crisis or non-emergency mental health help.
-For online chat: 988lifeline.org/talk-to-someone-now
+For online chat, visit 988lifeline.org/talk-to-someone-now

-Alcohol and Other Drug Prevention and Intervention offers a range of services, including the Collegiate Recovery Program, which is designed to provide support, resources, and a sense of community for students who are in recovery from a substance use disorder or are seeking a sober lifestyle.
+The Office of Alcohol and Other Drugs Intervention and Prevention offers a range of services, including support for the sober curious and the Collegiate Recovery Program, which is designed to provide support, resources, and a sense of community for students, whether they are in recovery from substance use disorders or are seeking a sober lifestyle.

-Please call 570-389-4977 to make an appointment or stop by the Warren Student Service Center 236 at our Bloomsburg Campus.
-Screenings, educational workshops, support, and referral services are available year-round to all CU students.
+Please reach out to 570-389-4977 or myeick@commonwealthu.edu to make an appointment or stop by the Warren Student Services Center 236 at our Bloomsburg Campus.
+Screenings, educational workshops, and referral services are available to all CU students.

 Here's what you need to know